openstack/designate/doc/source/install.rst

    Change the wanted configuration settings to match your environment, the file is in the `etc` folder::

-   $ vi moniker-central.conf
+   $ vi designate-central.conf

    Refer to :doc:`configuration` details on configuring the service.

 3. Initialize and sync the :term:`central`::

-   $ moniker-manage database-init
+   $ designate-manage database-init
-   $ moniker-manage database-sync
+   $ designate-manage database-sync

 4. Start the central service::

-   $ moniker-central
+   $ designate-central

 Installing the Agent